 The National Working Committee shall meet at least once in a month at the request of the National Chairman.

-A meeting of the National Working Committee may be summoned on a request made in writing to the National Chairman by two-thirds of the Members of the National Working Committee at any time, provided that at least seven (7) days notice of the meeting shall be given to all those entitled to attend.
+A meeting of the National Working Committee may be summoned on a request made in writing to the National Chairman by two-thirds of the Members of the National Working Committee at any time, provided that at least seven (7) days’ notice of the meeting shall be given to all those entitled to attend.

 The quorum for the meetings of National Working Committee shall be 1/2 of its Membership.